 Disclosure: Some of the links on this page are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 POTS or Postural Tachycardia Syndrome, is defined by excessively high heart rate upon upright posture (standing).
 Patients of this condition will experience around or more than 30 bpm (beats per minute) increase in their heart rate; or 120 bpm upon standing.
 This exaggerated increase of heart rate usually happens within the 10 minutes of standing.

 Two Basic Categories of POTS

 POTS can be categorized into two main categories, the primary and secondary.
-Doctors believe that there are distinct subtypes within both categories of POTS.
+Doctors believe that there are distinct subtypes within both categories of Postural Tachycardia Syndrome.
 However, experts are yet to identify, label, and get these subtypes universally accepted.